 About 1970, the Bathurst Sub. name was abolished and it became a continuation of CN’s Newcastle Sub.
 The Bartibog Sub. now connected at mile post 86.9.

-Conrad Steeves alerted me to Ian Donaldson’s book Enter Steam-Exit Steam.
+Conrad Steeves alerted me to Ian Donaldson’s book Enter Diesel-Exit Steam.
 On page 16 of Ian’s book is a photo of a CN-VIP official opening train at Heath Steele.
 This was in November, 1957.
 The short train originated in Halifax and was powered by two CN passenger locomotives #6750 and 6752.
 The two year old MLW FPA-2s were flying white flags and pulling several CN Official cars.
 Also in the consist was a sleeper and a well stocked diner.
 On board were CN and Heath Steele personnel, news reporters, photographers and investors from the area.
 The premier of New Brunswick, Hugh John Flemming, and CN president, Mr Donald Gordon, were on board too.

 At first, gondola loads were brought to the Newcastle by a lone Newcastle/ Chatham shunter for boat loading.
 The black dusty ore was scooped out of the cars and stock-piled on the wharf until a boat arrived.
 Tarps were used in an attempt to contain the black powder from blowing into the water and on near-by homes.
 Later, loads were left at Bartibog siding where west bound trains took them to Valleyfield, Que.